Skip to content

 Pricing

-Bloomberg does not publicly disclose its pricing, but according to industry sources, Bloomberg Terminal is one of the higher-priced options on the market, with annual subscription fees at $31,980 for a single terminal and $28,320 apiece for multiple terminals.
+Bloomberg does not publicly disclose its pricing, but according to industry sources, Bloomberg Terminal is one of the higher-priced options in the market, with annual subscription fees at $31,980 for a single terminal and $28,320 per terminal per year for multiple terminals.
+Bloomberg also bundles multiple services into its product, making it clunky and complex for the average user.

 PitchBook

-Best for: private market financial data for deal sourcing, fundraising, and due diligence
+Best for: Private market financial data for deal sourcing, fundraising, and due diligence

-Related Reading: PitchBook Alternatives & Competitors
+Related Reading: PitchBook vs CB Insights

 Advanced Search Filters

-Using PitchBook’s advanced search tools, users can find deep insights on companies, deals, investors, debts, and lenders.
+Using Pitchbook’s advanced search tools, users can find deep insights on companies, deals, investors, debts, and lenders.
 Users can search industries by name, location, age, investors, lenders, and funding stage.

 Emerging Spaces